cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Log on remittance from wallet managed by custodians Logs on remittance MUST be monitored real-time against the attempt of outgoing coin transfer in a case where the signature key and backup are unexpectedly leaked.
 In a case where an unexpected remittance has occurred in one of the wallets, monitoring logs helps timely detecting the incidents, suspending all multi-signature operations, rechecking on other existing wallets, and migrating to other wallets using a different signature key.
 - Access log of administration remote terminal
-  If a remote access to cryptoassets custodian system is permitted, audit information such as date, source IP address, terminal information(e.g. terminal ID, latest result of security evaluation if it’s possible) and destination IP address (or hostname) MUST be obtained and recorded for auditing which checks the accesses are from/in authorized range.
+  If a remote access to cryptoassets custodian system is permitted, audit information such as date, source IP address, terminal information(e.g. terminal ID, latest result of security evaluation if it's possible) and destination IP address (or hostname) MUST be obtained and recorded for auditing which checks the accesses are from/in authorized range.
 - Traffic log between the inside and the outside (e.g., the Internet) As mentioned in {{network-security-management}}, Inbound traffic to cryotoassets custodian systems such as traffic from the Internet MUST be restricted to a permitted external network or permitted protocol.
 Inbound traffic from disallowed network and traffic using disallowed protocol are denied at the firewall and other middleboxes.
 Logs from that equipment are effective to protect customers from malicious access in terms of not only cryptoassets custodian system but also the information security.
   Usually, outbound traffic from protected assets such as cryptoassets custodian systems to the Internet and other systems is not a subject to logging.
 However, those logs are useful in cases such as investigations on incidents (e.g., malicious usage of the signature key, theft of signature key)  and detection of the incident, so entire traffic or network flow are RECOMMENDED to be acquired according to protocols/destinations.